moodle/devdocs/docs/guides/moodleapp/development/plugins-development-guide.md

 You can use the app from one of the hosted versions on [master.apps.moodledemo.net](https://master.apps.moodledemo.net) (the latest stable version) and [integration.apps.moodledemo.net](https://integration.apps.moodledemo.net) (the latest development version).
 If you need any specific environment (hosted versions are deployed with a **production** environment), you can also use [Docker images](./docker-images).
 And if you need to test your plugin in a native device, you can always use [Moodle HQ's application](https://download.moodle.org/mobile).

 This should suffice for developing plugins.
-However, if you are working on advanced functionality and you need to run the application from the source code, you can find more information in the [[Moodle App Development Guide]].
+However, if you are working on advanced functionality and you need to run the application from the source code, you can find more information in the [Moodle App Development Guide](./development-guide).

 ### Development workflow